DonsetPG/DonsetPG.github.io/drafts/posts/2020-08-30-unsupervised-nlp-ltr-github_version.md

 # RUBI: Ranked Unsupervised Bilingual Induction

-**Motivations:** Let's describe more precisely the functioning of our algorithm, denoted RUBI, although already mentioned in previous sections.
+**Motivations:** Let's describe more precisely the functioning of our algorithm.
 Two points guided our approach:

 * From a linguistic point of view, there is obviously a learning to learn phenomenon for languages.
 We observe that by assimilating the structure of the new language, its grammar and vocabulary to one of the already known languages, it is easier for us to create links that help learning.
 It is the search for these links that motivates us and we are convinced that they can be useful when inferring vocabulary.